- What is Bardet-Biedl syndrome?

 What are the symptoms?

-Approximately half of all individuals with Bardet-Biedl syndrome experience developmental disabilities ranging from mild impairment or delayed emotional development to mental retardation.
-The degree of mental retardation can range from mild cognitive disability to severe mental retardation.
+About half of all individuals with Bardet-Biedl syndrome experience developmental disabilities ranging from mild impairment or delayed emotional development to intellectual disability.
+The degree of intellectual disability can range from mild cognitive disability to severe intellectual disability.
 Individuals may also experience renal (kidney) disease.
 Renal abnormalities can affect the structure and the function of the kidneys and can lead to severe renal impairment.

-Upon reaching adulthood, males with Bardet-Biedl syndrome can have small genitalia (testes and penis).
-Because female sexual organ size is more difficult to assess, it is not known how many women have this characteristic.
+Upon reaching adulthood, males with Bardet-Biedl syndrome can have small genitalia.
 Females with Bardet-Biedl can experience irregular menstrual cycles.

 Is it an inherited disease?